 United States submarines are named according to their primary functions.
-Ballistic missile submarines, of which the Navy now has 41, are named for prominent men who have contributed to our nation's greatness.
-Nuclear and diesel attack submarines are named for salt water fish and mammals.
-USS SILVERSIDES, an attack submarine, takes her name from a group of small fish so named for their bright silvery color.
+Ballistic missile submarines, of which the Navy now has 41, and 4 attack submarines are named for prominent men who have contributed to our nation's greatness.
+The latest LOS ANGELES (SSN 688) class attack submarines are being named after cities in the United States, and the new TRIDENT ballistic missile submarines are being named after States of the Union.
+Most nuclear and diesel attack submarines are named for salt water fish and mammals.
+USS SILVERSIDES, an attack submarine, takes her name from a group of small fish so named for their bright, silvery color.
 Most of this group are small carnivorous fish living in schools in shallow bays of the sea; some abound in fresh water.
 Silversides are primarily native to North America and are particularly abundant in the Gulf of Mexico.